Wellness Center FAQ

 4. If I need to see a doctor, where will I be sent?

-The college physicians (Dr Mack Poole and partners) are located off campus at130 Dillon Drive near Mary Black Hospital.
+The college physicians, Family Medical Center, are located off campus at 130 Dillon Drive near Mary Black Hospital.
 An appointment will be made for you at the Wellness Center if you need to see the doctor.
-A map with directions to the doctor is available for you to pick up at the Wellness Center.
+Directions to the doctor are available for you to pick up at the Wellness Center.

 5. What kinds of vaccinations are available on campus?